CEA-MetroCarac/pystack3d/doc/intro.rst

 - ``registration`` to correct the images misalignment due to shifting, drift, rotation, ... during the images acquisition

-- ``destriping`` to minimize artefacts like stripes that can appear in some image acquisition technics
+- ``destriping`` to minimize artefacts like stripes, that can appear in some image acquisition technics (typically in FIB-SEM)

-- ``resampling`` to correct non uniform spatial steps
+- ``resampling`` to correct non uniform spatial steps between slices

-- ``cropping_final`` to eliminate artefacts produced near the edges during the image processing or to select another ROI at the end.
+- ``cropping_final`` to eliminate artefacts produced near the edges during the image processing, or to select another ROI at the end.

 .. figure:: _static/pystack3d.png